 White cedar is a dense, often single-trunked, evergreen tree that grows throughout Ontario, especially in damp areas.
-It's hardy tree that grows slowly, usually living up to 200 years!
+It's a hardy tree that grows slowly, usually living up to 200 years!

 - Hardiness zone: 3-7

 - Sun: Full-sun to part-shade, avoiding full shade or over-exposed, windy sites

 - Soil: Grows well in a variety of soils, including sand, loam, and clay

 - Moisture: Prefers moderate moisture and is intolerant of very dry conditions

 - Wildlife: Its seeds are an important food source for finches in winter.
 This tree also provides shelter for white-tailed deer, which also nibble at its twigs during the winter

 - Tolerates: Air pollution and growing nearby Black Walnut